-Where the prior learning covered a similar syllabus to a module/course studied elsewhere, credit will be awarded as if you took the [programme title] module/course.
+Where the prior learning covered a similar syllabus to a module/course studied elsewhere, credit will be awarded as if you took the Supply Chain Management and Global Logistics module.

 See the General Regulations (Section 3) and Programme Regulations for more rules relating to prior learning.